linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 #### View System Info

 1. On the homepage of Control Center, click on ![system_info_normal](icon/system_info_normal.svg).
-2. Under **System Information**, you can:
+2. Under **System Information**, you can view:
- - View current system version.
+ - System version.
- - View current system type, 64Bit/32Bit.
+ - System type, 64Bit/32Bit.
- - View CPU brand.
+ - CPU brand.
- - View memory size.
+ - Memory size.
- - View hard disk capacity.
+ - Hard disk capacity.

 #### View Copyright License

 1. On the homepage of Control Center, click on ![system_info_normal](icon/system_info_normal.svg).
 2. Click on **Edition License** to enter the License interface.
-3. View the detailed information of GNU License.
+3. View the detailed information of the GNU License.

 #### Set Boot Menu

-- When there are multiple systems in computer, the startup delay switch will open automatically, the boot menu will show 5 seconds to let users adjust boot order.
+- When there are multiple systems in the computer, the startup delay switch will open automatically, the boot menu will show 5 seconds to let users adjust boot order.
-- When there is only one system in computer, the startup delay switch will close by default, the boot menu will show 1 second, and it is no need to adjust boot order.
+- When there is only one system in the computer, the startup delay switch will close by default, the boot menu will show 1 second, and it is no need to adjust boot order.

 ##### Default Boot Option